dotnet/docs-maui/docs/user-interface/controls/shapes/rectangle.md

 To give the rectangle rounded corners, set its `RadiusX` and `RadiusY` properties.
 These properties set the x-axis and y-axis radii that's used to round the corners of the rectangle.

 > [!NOTE]
-> There's also a `RoundRectangle` class, that has a `CornerRadius` `BindableProperty`, which can be used to draw rectangles with rounded corners.
+> There's also a <xref:Microsoft.Maui.Controls.Shapes.RoundRectangle> class, that has a `CornerRadius` `BindableProperty`, which can be used to draw rectangles with rounded corners.

 To draw a square, make the `WidthRequest` and `HeightRequest` properties of the <xref:Microsoft.Maui.Controls.Shapes.Rectangle> object equal.